iav2014/entity-cognitive/README.md

 # Setup

-you can acces from http or https (updated)
+you can access from http or https (updated)

 ## Install